 A prerequisite for a high quality wine is a controlled one fermentation, At the alcoholic fermentation will the im grape contained sugar in alcohol which also produces various primary and secondary by-products.
 These are, for example, the positive components of the taste of the wine ester and glycerin, Due to fermentation errors, the various chemical substances can negatively influence the quality of the wine depending on their concentration.
 Most PG errors can be caused by appropriate must treatment be avoided.
 Usual are for example sulphurize the grapes and a properly dosed degumming of the must (removal of debris).
-A fermentation stagnation can have physical (low fermentation temperature), microbiological (incipient BSA during fermentation) or chemical (low nitrogen content in must) reasons.
+A fermentation stiffener may have physical (low fermentation temperature), microbiological (incipient BSA during fermentation) or chemical (low nitrogen content in must) reasons.
 The standstill is expressed by quite typical signs.
-The formation of carbon dioxide stops, the temperature drops and the yeasts begin to settle on the ground.
+The carbon dioxide Formation stops, the temperature drops and the yeasts begin to settle on the ground.